 HODGES, William.
-London 26.10.1744 — 6.3.1797.
+London 26.10.1744 — Brixham 6.3.1797.
 British Artist in India.
 “Son of a smith, learnt to draw, exhibited at the Society of Artists, became a draughtsman on Captain Cook’s second expedition, 1772-75; exhibited at the Royal Academy, went to India, 1778-84, under the patronage of Warren Hastings.”
 Stayed mainly in Lucknow.
 Member of Royal Academy 1789, visited St. Petersburg 1790, retired as a painter in 1795.
 He settled now in Devon and became involved in a bank business, which failed in 1797.
 Possibly committed suicide.
-Best known of his large landscape paintings.
+Married 1776 Martha Bowden Nesbit (d.
+1777), 1784 Lydia Wright, who also died soon, and 1785 Ann Mary Carr, with whom he had three daughters and two sons.
+He is best known of his large landscape paintings.

 Publications: A comparative view of the ancient monuments of India.
-1785 (but see Gough!).
+1785 (but see R. Gough!).

 – Travels in India during the years 1780-83.
 1793, 2nd corrected ed.
 154 p.
 14 pl.
 L. 1794, also in French translation.